 It's a rewarding moment that a gardener waits for all year, that first bite of fruit from their fruit tree.
-But woe to the gardener who bites into that fruit and finds that something has already been there and bitten it.
+But woe to the gardener who bites into that fruit and finds that something has already been there and eaten it.
 Moths can be especially devastating to fruit trees and fruit crops.
 It’s not so much the moth that is the problem, but the larva that does the damage.
-The moth itself is not really a native insect but was brought to the United States hundreds years ago and is wreaking havoc ever.
+The moth itself is not a native insect but was brought to the United States hundreds of years ago and is wreaking havoc ever.
 Most people refer to it as the codling moth.
 The larva of this moth does more damage to fruit crops every year than frost and disease combined.
 They tunnel down to the very core of the fruit, and as it eats the fruit, it produces a steady flow of chewed up material or excrement.
 It makes the fruit unusable.
 Sometimes, the larva may even enter the same piece of fruit from several different directions, producing several holes.
 Unless you are vigilant in inspecting your tree’s bark in the fall, you may miss this troublesome little invader.
 They spend the winter under the loose bark of the fruit tree or somewhere near it.

 Sugar Maple trees are perfect for any yard.